BettercareHealth/bettercare/README.md

 # Bettercare

 This repo and [its GitHub Pages](http://electricbookworks.github.io/bettercare/) site is for Bettercare content-development only.
 Do not use this content for medical purposes.
-Please visit http://bettercare.co.za for up-to-date and complete versions of our books.
+Please visit http://bettercare.co.za for up-to-date and complete versions of our books, or see the [live version of this site](http://ls.bettercare.co.za).

-## The workflow
+## Our workflow

 To make Bettercare books, we use the [EBW Book Framework](http://github.com/electricbookworks/book-framework).
 It's relatively easy for non-technical people to edit, includes great version control, produces books fast (no weeks laying out pages in InDesign), and instantly spits out HTML we can use for the web, ebooks, our apps, and print.
 By print, we mean high-end books you buy in a store, not just 'save as PDF'.